The-Balance-FFXIV/balance-static/content/jobs/tanks/warrior/basic-guide.md

 #### Provoke

 Provoke is your go-to tool for grabbing the aggro.
 Patch 5.0 changed how Provoke works and currently each cast first places you on top of the enmity list and then adds a fixed amount of about 38,000 (380,000 in Defiance) points of enmity (for lvl 80 ilvl 430 Warrior).
-Makes tank swapping process a breeze.
+Makes the tank swapping process a breeze.

 #### Shirk